spsforks/SCons-scons-wiki/SconsBuildRequirements.md

 ## Python

-To build SCons you need to have Python version 2.7 or later installed, as well as its developer package named `python-dev` under Debian.
+To build SCons you need to have Python version 2.7.* or version 3.5.0 or later installed, as well as its developer package named `python-dev` under Debian.
 You'll also need the setuptools, named `python-setuptools`.

 ## Full builds, including all docs